Nine-dash line

+History of the line segments

 In December 1947, the Ministry of Interior of the Nationalist government released "Location Map of South Sea Islands" (南海諸島位置圖 (Nan hai chu tao wei chih tʻu)) showing an eleven-dash line.
 Scholarly accounts place its publication from 1946 to 1948 and indicate that it originated from an earlier one titled "Map of Chinese Islands in the South China Sea" (中国南海岛屿图 (Chung kuo nan hai tao yü tʻu)) published by the ROC Land and Water Maps Inspection Committee in 1935.
 Beginning in 1952, the People's Republic of China (PRC) used a revised map with nine dashes, removing the two dashes in the Gulf of Tonkin.
 The change was interpreted as a concession to the newly independent North Vietnam; the maritime border between PRC and Vietnam in the Gulf of Tonkin was eventually formalized by treaty in 2000.

-After evacuating to Taiwan in 1949, the ROC government continued to claim the eleven-dash line and it remains as the rationale for the Chinese Republic's claims to the Spratly and Paracel Islands.
-President Lee Teng-hui stated that "legally, historically, geographically, or in reality", all of the South China Sea and Spratly islands were ROC territory and under ROC sovereignty, and denounced actions undertaken there by Malaysia and the Philippines.
-Taiwan and China have the same claims and have cooperated with each other during international talks involving the Spratly islands.
+After retreating to Taiwan in 1949, the ROC government continued to claim the Spratly and Paracel Islands.
+President Lee Teng-hui claimed that "legally, historically, geographically, or in reality", all of the South China Sea and Spratly islands were ROC territory and under ROC sovereignty, and denounced actions undertaken there by the Philippines and Malaysia.
+Taiwan and China have the same claims and have cooperated with each other during international talks involving the Spratly Islands.

 In May 2009, Malaysia and Vietnam submitted claims to the UN Commission on the Limits of the Continental Shelf to extend their respective continental shelves.
 In objection, the PRC communicated two Notes Verbales to the UN Secretary General stating: